tillmzw/cos/content/posts/04-escape-and-barovia.md

 The party eats it despite slight reservations and while eating they see a village in the distance through the fog.

-They walk for half an hour and enter the village.
-Its a depressing sight.
+They walk for half an hour before reaching the village.
+While walking they notice that the stuff they took from the mansion is aging fast but remains usable.
+They enter the village and its a depressing sight.
 Half the houses seem to be empty and many windows are boarded up.

 They arrive at the center of the village where there is a shop and a tavern.